-Which leads to the even more epic scene where the Big Bad pulls the trigger on the Dredd, only for the gun to inform him "lethal rounds exhausted".
+As in Comic Books above, the Lawgiver handguns from Judge Dredd can switch to several types of ammunition with a simple voice command and without needing to change magazines.
+Like in the above example, this leads to the even more epic scene where the Big Bad pulls the trigger on Dredd, only for the gun to inform him "lethal rounds exhausted".
 So Dredd wrestles the weapon from him, yells "signal flare!" and returns fire.

 The movie Where Eagles Dare has "Swiss Army Dynamite".
 Can be triggered by either timer or tripwire, it's used for everything from traps to the wholesale demolition of bridges and buildings.
 And they use so much of it in the movie that 90% of the equipment in their packs has to have been these.